Published in

 MuseumSanta Maria delle Grazie, Milan, Italy

 Among the most famous paintings by Leonardo da Vinci, The Last Supper has a provenance from the year 1492 when Ludovico contemplated his own resting place.
-In the same year, he finally selected the Church of Santa Maria Delle Grazie in Milan for the purpose.
+In the same year, he selected the Church of Santa Maria Delle Grazie in Milan for the purpose.
 As he began to embellish and beautify the Church, he commissioned Leonardo to paint The Last Supper on one of the walls.

 The Last Supper is one of the most spellbinding narrative paintings of history, displaying multiple elements of the geniuses of the artist.
-Using natural and artificial perspectives, gestures, and expressions, Leonardo showed depth and movement in the painting as if Jesus was literally having dinner with his apostles in front of us.
+Using natural and artificial perspectives, gestures, and expressions, Leonardo showed depth and movement in the painting as if Jesus is literally having dinner with his apostles in front of us.
 He used sfumato to blur the hard lines delineating objects and blurred the precision of perspective to show the varied instant of time.
 With the ripples of motions, gestures, and emotions, Leonardo not only captured a movement but also staged a drama to choreograph a theatrical performance.
 In addition to this, he also used his wise symbolism, for instance, he showed Judas in a little shadowed face so that the viewer knows he is the betrayer.
 There are other heaps of knowledge to learn from this painting.
-So, I have carefully curated a long and descriptive article on the painting, Last Supper.
+So, I have carefully curated a long and descriptive article on The Last Supper painting.

 Paintings by leonardo da Vinci The last Supper